gordonturner/etsy-open-api-client/docs/ShopListingTranslationApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingTranslationApi apiInstance = new ShopListingTranslationApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
     String language = "language_example"; // String | The IETF language tag for the language of this translation.
 Ex: de, en, es, fr, it, ja, nl, pl, pt, ru.
     String title = "title_example"; // String | The title of the Listing of this Translation.
     String description = "description_example"; // String | The description of the Listing of this Translation.